MinpuKang/MinpuKang/README.md

-I'm a solution architect of communication technology for packet core network from China.
+I'm a solution architect of communication technology for packet core network.

 **About me**